Grant Programmes

 • Trustees have a keen interest in social, ecological and agriculture initiatives;

-• Trustees will not consider charities applying through the Overseas strand which have an income over £1m per annum;
+• Trustees prefer to consider charities with an income of under £500k and will not consider charities applying through the Overseas strand which have an income over £1m per annum;

 • Please share any social media so Trustees can see the great work you are doing!